 In a situation when no other bed is available or accessible, there is some room for leniency.
 An argument can be made that a telephone, etc., is not severe muktzeh at all, which will allow one to move it when the place it occupies is needed.
-We have previously stated that, under extenuating circumstances, contemporary poskim rely on the lenient view concerning items which have no permissible use.
+We have previously stated that, under extenuating circumstances, contemporary poskim rely on the lenient view concerning items that have no permissible use.
 Having no other bed to sleep on is definitely an extenuating circumstance.

-Concerning the halachic definition of a telephone, etc., as a delicate and fragile object, this definition is subject to the quick-changing pace of modern technology which can reformulate once delicate and fragile appliances into durable, unbreakable ones.
-Thus it is difficult to determine what is at the moment muktzeh machmas chisaron kis, severe muktzeh, and what is not.
-As is true here and in all similar cases, one should consult his ray for an actual ruling.
+Concerning the halachic definition of a telephone, etc., as a delicate and fragile object, this definition is subject to the quick- changing pace of modern technology which can reformulate once delicate and fragile appliances into durable, unbreakable ones.
+Thus it is difficult to determine what is at the moment muktzeh me-chamas chesron kis (severe muktzeh) and what is not.